aht/stream.py/doc/index.rst

 If the order of output does not matter given an input stream, a :class:`ThreadPool` or :class:`ProcessPool` can be used to speed up the task.
-They both utilize a number of workers in other theads or processes to work on items pulled from the input stream asynchronously.
+They both utilize a number of workers in other threads or processes to work on items pulled from the input stream asynchronously.

 A pool instance is a :class:`Stream` object and thus is pipeable and can be